 - 1. That the Council notes the transfer of the Public Health function pursuant to the Health and Social Care Act 2012, along with related staff to the Local Authority with effect from 1st April 2013. - 2.
 That the Council establish a Health and Wellbeing Board with the membership and terms of reference as set out in the report with effect from the 1st April 2013. - 3.
-That the Council membership of the Health and Wellbeing Board as nominated by the Leader of the Council be agreed. - 4.
-That the Council confirms that, with effect from 1st April 2013, responsibility for the scrutiny of health services continue to be discharged by the Health Scrutiny Committee and that the arrangements agreed by Council (Minute numbers 11 and 40 refer) be retained - 5.
-That Council authorise the Acting Director of Legal and Democratic Services to make the necessary changes to the constitution in relation to. - the transfer of the Public Health function - the establishment of the Health and Wellbeing Board and - health scrutiny arrangements
+That the Council confirms that, with effect from 1st April 2013, responsibility for the scrutiny of health services continue to be discharged by the Health Scrutiny Committee and that the arrangements agreed by Council (Minute numbers 11 and 40 refer) be retained

+- 4. That Council authorise the Acting Director of Legal and Democratic Services to make the necessary changes to the constitution in relation to. - the transfer of the Public Health function - the establishment of the Health and Wellbeing Board and - health scrutiny arrangements